robseb/rsyocto/doc/guides/4_Python.md

 This Guide descripts how to install and configure *Visual Studio Code Insider* to accsess the Linux system remotely over `ssh`.
 Later on is shown how to use *Visual Studio Code* to remote debug Phyton applications.

 *Visual Studio Code* is a code editor build by Microsoft.
-It is a universal binary application and runs on Windows, Linux and macOS. **Visual Studio Code Insider** is a spezial beta version and extended Visual Studio Code with advands plugins.
-Only with *Visual Studio Insider* allow a remote access via SSH to *ARMv7A* Linux-devices.
+It is a universal binary application and runs on Windows, Linux and macOS. **Visual Studio Code Insider** is a special beta version and extended Visual Studio Code with advands plugins.
+Only *Visual Studio Insider* allow a remote access via SSH to *ARMv7A* Linux-devices.

 *Visual Studio Code Insider* does allow only *SSH* access with a **SSH-Keygen**.
-The key must be regenerated every Board-, SD card or IP-Address switch.
+The key must be regenerated after every Board-, SD card or IP-Address switch.

 The following step by step guide shows how to setup *Visual Studio Code Insider* for Python application remote development and debugging on *Windows 10* PC.For other systems please follow Microsoft's instructions:
 [Visual Studio Code Remote Development Troubleshooting Tips and Tricks](https://code.visualstudio.com/docs/remote/troubleshooting)